bariumbitmap/geoguessr-features-analysis/readme.md

 | 33 | Fire hydrant? | 3% |
 | 34 | Readable domain name(s)? | 2% |

+## Limitations and caveats

+1. **Prevalence is not the same as utility.** For example, vegetation of some kind may be present in nearly every round, but this may not translate into useful information; a lawn in the western United States may look very similar to a lawn in the eastern United States.
+Similarly, a utility pole may be present but too far away or too obscured by trees to distinguish any identifying features.

+2. **Sample size is small.** 140 rounds is a starting point, but is not enough to get a round in each [country or territory present in the street view locations](https://docs.google.com/spreadsheets/d/e/2PACX-1vRvb0sYBusg6FmOIjg8Hxy_6oMTsr5Z1A1dMDSnrZBv8pcPQiFoyg7oegnm6VZRoR76PzFldvKAvqQ2/pubhtml) for [A Community World](https://sites.google.com/view/acwgg/home), much less represent a significant percentage of the 106,915 locations.
+Confidence intervals and other statistical measures could be useful for better understanding this limitation (see future work).

+3. **Observational errors are likely present in manual tagging.** While I have tried to accurately tag each round, this requires careful inspection of the details of each panorama.
+It is easy to miss features such as fences that are far away, and some are necessarily a judgment call such as the presence or absence of hills.

 ## Future work

 1. **Confidence intervals and other statistical measures.** As these percentage feature prevalences are based on a simple random sample with replacement, they should be amenable to statistical techniques such as [confidence intervals](https://en.wikipedia.org/wiki/Confidence_interval) or [credible intervals](https://en.wikipedia.org/wiki/Credible_interval).